Sole Proprietorship 101: The Easy Guide to Setting One Up

 If you want to launch a new business from scratch or you have a side hustle you want to convert into a full-time business, you should consider registering as a sole proprietorship.
 Here are some steps you can take to get started.

-Step 1: Ensure a sole proprietorship is right for you.
+Step 1.
+Ensure a sole proprietorship is right for you.

 First, is starting a sole proprietorship right for you?
 Or should you launch another type of business?

-Choosing the right business structure is key to your venture’s success.
+Choosing the right business structure for you is key to your venture’s success.
 As the SBA points out, “The business structure you choose influences everything from day-to-day operations, to taxes, to how much of your personal assets are at risk.”

 Sole proprietorships, partnerships, limited liability companies (LLCs), corporations, and cooperatives are just a few of the ways you can structure your business.